malexandra13/Licenta/README.md

-# booking-app-android
 # Beauty Salon App
 The Beauty Salon App is an Android application developed using Android Studio and the Java programming language.
 This application aims to facilitate the online appointment management for a beauty salon.
 Users can have one of three roles: client, employee, or owner.
 The application offers multiple functionalities specific to each role.

 For Clients:
--Log in using their Google account or create a new account.
+Log in using their Google account or create a new account;
--Schedule an available service at the salon.
+Schedule an available service at the salon;
--View past appointments.
+View past appointments;
--View upcoming appointments.
+View upcoming appointments.
--Modify or cancel an existing appointment.
+Modify or cancel an existing appointment;
--View information about the respective salon.
+View information about the respective salon;
--Payment option for services, using the Stripe and Volley combination.
+Payment option for services, using the Stripe and Volley combination;

 For Owners:
--Log in using their Google account or create a new account.
+-Log in using their Google account or create a new account.;
--Add one or more beauty salons.
+-Add one or more beauty salons.;
--Create accounts for employees.
+-Create accounts for employees;
--Add and manage the services offered by the salon.
+-Add and manage the services offered by the salon;
--View the list of available salons.
+-View the list of available salons;
--Generate statistics to evaluate the salon's performance.
+-Generate statistics to evaluate the salon's performance;

 For Employees:
--Log in using the account created by the owner.
+-Log in using the account created by the owner;
--View their personal work schedule.
+-View their personal work schedule;
--View appointments assigned to them by clients.
+-View appointments assigned to them by clients;

 ## Screenshots